nickeubank/welcome2julia.org/source/index.rst

 ---------------------

 - `Statistics <https://docs.julialang.org/en/v1/stdlib/Statistics/>`_: The Julia standard library comes with a wide range of statistics functionality, but to gain access to these functions you must first load `Statistics`.
+- `LinearAlgebra <https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/>`_: Like `Statistics`, many linear algebra functionality (factorizations, inversions, etc.) live in a library you have to load to use.
+Similarly, `SparseArrays <https://docs.julialang.org/en/v1/stdlib/SparseArrays/>`_ are also in the standard library but must be loaded to be used.
 - `FreqTables.jl <https://github.com/nalimilan/FreqTables.jl>`_: Create frequency tables / cross-tabulations.
 Tightly integrated with DataFrames.
 - `HypothesisTests.jl <https://juliastats.org/HypothesisTests.jl/stable/>`_: A range of hypothesis testing tools.
 - `GLM.jl <https://juliastats.org/GLM.jl/stable/manual/>`_: Tools for estimating linear and generalized linear models.
 Tightly integrated with DataFrames.